DSAC: Low-Cost RowHammer Mitigation Using In-DRAM Stochastic and Approximate Counting Algorithm: DSAC

-\textbf{Stochastic Replacement.} Based on the above analysis, this paper focuses on filtering decoy-rows to minimize \textit{Ce}.
-Since the number of decoy-row accesses cannot exceed the number of Rowhammer accesses within an observation period, an algorithm that can filter out rows whose number of counts is lower than the number of Rowhammer accesses is required.
-Therefore, this paper proposes DSAC which can filter out decoy-rows by adopting Stochastic Replacement.
+\textbf{Stochastic Replacement.} Based on the above analysis, this paper focuses on minimizing \textit{Ce} by filtering out decoy-rows.
+Since the number of decoy-row accesses cannot exceed the number of RowHammer accesses within an observation period, an algorithm is required to filter out rows whose number of counts is lower than the number of RowHammer accesses.
+Therefore, this paper proposes DSAC, which filters out decoy-rows by adopting Stochastic Replacement.
+Figure \ref{fig:flow} shows the flowchart of DSAC.

-\begin{itemize}[leftmargin=*,align=left] \item Hit: Increment the corresponding count value. \item Miss: Check if the count table is full. \item Insertion: If the count table is not full, then insert a new row into the count table and increments its count value. \item Replacement: If the count table is full, then a min. count row can be replaced by a new row with probability, , where min. cnt is the minimum count value in a count table. \& Increment min. count by 1 iff replacement occurs. \end{itemize}
+\begin{itemize}[leftmargin=*,align=left, noitemsep, topsep=0pt, parsep=0pt] \item Hit: Corresponding row's count value is incremented. \item Miss: A count table is checked to see if it is full. \item Insertion: If count table is not full, a new row is inserted into a count table, and its count value is incremented. \item Replacement: If a count table is full, a row with the minimum count value can be replaced by a new row.
+The probability of selecting the row to replace is determined by , where min. cnt is the minimum count value in a count table, and the minimum count value is incremented by 1 if a replacement occurs. \end{itemize}

-Figure \ref{fig:flow} represents the flowchart of DSAC.
-The key idea of DSAC is that a replacement occurs if a new row comes in more than a minimum count row in a count table on average.
-For example, a minimum count row(\textit{y}) is replaced by a new row(\textit{x}) with replacement probability, $\text{P}(r)=\frac{1}{\text{count}(y)+1}$.
-Thus, row(\textit{x}) can be inserted into a count table if it comes in more than count(\textit{y})$+$1 stochastically.
-Noe that DSAC leverages Approximate Counting for area-efficiency by keeping track of replaced row's count.
+The key idea of DSAC is to use Stochastic Replacement to replace a new row with a minimum count row in a count table.
+Specifically, a new row(\textit{x}) can replace a minimum count row(\textit{y}) with a replacement probability, $\text{P}(r) = \frac{1}{\text{count}(y)+1}$.
+Therefore, row(\textit{x}) can be inserted into a count table if it comes in more than count(\textit{y})+1 on average.
+Note that DSAC leverages Approximate Counting for area-efficiency by keeping track of the count value of replaced rows.

-Figure \ref{fig:high_level} simplifies how DSAC can solve the problem in Figure \ref{fig:problem}.
-Since $\text{P}(r)=\frac{1}{\text{8K}+1}$ is quite low, DSAC can keep aggressor-row(a) in a count table and can TRR neighboring victim rows.
-Consequently, DSAC can minimize \textit{Ce} as follows:

-, where min. cnt is the minimum count value in a count table and \textit{c} is the number of counters.
-Rigorous mathematical analysis can be found in Appendix \ref{sec:5} and the experimental data in Section \ref{sec:6} prove those arguments are valid.
+Figure \ref{fig:high_level} illustrates how DSAC can solve the problem presented in Figure \ref{fig:problem}.
+Since $\text{P}(r)=\frac{1}{\text{8K}+1}$ is a low probability, DSAC can keep the aggressor-row(a) in a count table and TRR the neighboring victim rows.
+As a result, DSAC can minimize \textit{Ce} as follows: , where min. cnt is the minimum count value in a count table and \textit{c} is the number of counters.
+A rigorous mathematical analysis supporting this claim is provided in Section \ref{sec:5}.